mpc-qt/mpc-qt/README.md

 Use `pacman -Ss <package description/name/etc>` to find them.

-Mpc-Qt can be compiled with a libmpv linked to MSYS2's ffmpeg libraries, or by using the prebuilt library from mpv.srsfckn.biz.
-To use the prebuilt library after cloning this repository, download libmpv from the [mpv windows release page], and extract it somewhere.
-Place the libraries for your architechture from mpv-dev.7z (e.g. `mpv-dev.7z/64`) into `mpv-dev/lib`.
-Then place the include files from mpv-dev.7z (usually at `mpv-dev.zip/include`) into `mpv-dev/include/mpv`.
-Compile with the 64bit Qt framework as usual.
+Mpc-Qt can be compiled with a libmpv linked to MSYS2's ffmpeg libraries, or by using the prebuilt library released on sourceforge.
+To use the prebuilt library after cloning this repository, download libmpv from [shinchiro's release page], and extract it somewhere.
+Place the files in the root folder of mpv-dev-x86_64-*.7z into `mpv-dev/lib`.
+Then place the files in its include folder into `mpv-dev/include/mpv`.
+Compile with the 64bit Qt framework.

-Bleeding-edge git master builds that use new features not yet in a release can usually be made with [shinchiro builds] of libmpv.
-Unpack in the same manner as above.

 [screenshot]:https://gist.githubusercontent.com/cmdrkotori/f419febc57df9610b922eb06de7c0c1d/raw/189394a9454c34f9384a3deb83a1c29277057766/Screenshot_20180427_202825.png
 [mpc-hc]:https://mpc-hc.org/